Supreme Court skeptical of Biden’s workplace vaccine rule - NewsBreak

 Beginning Monday, unvaccinated employees in big companies are supposed to wear masks at work, unless the court blocks enforcement.
 But testing requirements and potential fines for employers don’t kick in until February.

-Legal challenges to the policies from Republican-led states and business groups are in their early stages, but the outcome at the high court probably will determine the fate of vaccine requirements affecting more than 80 million people.50k Ohio kids tested positive for COVID in Dec.
-2021
+Legal challenges to the policies from Republican-led states and business groups are in their early stages, but the outcome at the high court probably will determine the fate of vaccine requirements affecting more than 80 million people.

 Roberts, Kavanaugh and Barrett seemed to have fewer doubts about the health care vaccine mandate.
 Kavanaugh said it was a “very unusual situation” that hospitals and health care organizations affected by the regulation were “not here complaining” about the rule but instead support it.
 “What are we to make of that?” he asked.